 About Dr. de Marneffe

-In almost thirty years of practice, I have worked with persons of all ages who are seeking help
+In over thirty years of practice, I have worked with persons of all ages who are seeking help

 for a broad range of reasons.
 I use different therapeutic approaches, depending on your goals

 and the challenges that bring you to therapy.
 Most people seek psychotherapy because they

 feel unhappy or stuck and wish to change aspects of themselves and their lives.
 To grow and